WanderingDev-00/game03/README.md

 ## changes

-there is gonna be a huge rehaul to structure and code i thought doing engine and game separate with modularity good but it kinda getting confusing so here is the thing i am gonna completely make a game i wont try modular i wanted modular so i could like distribute it to people as a template but its a pain
+there is gonna be a huge rehaul to structure and code i thought doing engine and game separate with modularity good but it kinda getting confusing so here is the thing. i am gonna completely make a game i wont try modular. i wanted modular so i could like distribute it to people as a template but its a pain